markrebec/trailguide/README.md

 The following participant adapters are included with trailguide:

-* cookie (default) - stores participant assignments in a cookie in their browser
+* `:cookie` (default) - stores participant assignments in a cookie in their browser
-* session - stores participant assignments in a hash in their rails session
+* `:session` - stores participant assignments in a hash in their rails session
-* redis - stores participant assignments in redis, under a configurable key identifier (usually `current_user.id` or a cookie storing some sort of tracking/visitor ID for logged out users)
+* `:redis` - stores participant assignments in redis, under a configurable key identifier (usually `current_user.id` or a cookie storing some sort of tracking/visitor ID for logged out users)
-* anonymous - temporary storage, in a local hash, that only exists for as long as you have a handle on the participant object (usually a last resort fallback)
+* `:anonymous` - temporary storage, in a local hash, that only exists for as long as you have a handle on the participant object (usually a last resort fallback)
-* multi - attempts to use the "best" available adapter based on the current context
+* `:multi` - attempts to use the "best" available adapter based on the current context
-* unity - uses `TrailGuide::Unity` to attempt to unify visitor/user sessions based on your configuration
+* `:unity` - uses `TrailGuide::Unity` to attempt to unify visitor/user sessions based on your configuration

 #### Cookie